Cape Bonavista Lighthouse is immaculately restored in Newfoundland, Canada.

 Surrounding landscape has been rendered rugged and austere by perpetual forces of wind and water assaulting its surface.

 Across the adjacent bay, stubborn mounds of rock called sea stacks, resemble a dragon back approaching the rocky coastline.

 The interior of the wooden frame house is redecorated to be as historically accurate as possible for the period around 1870.
-Following photographs show the furnished rooms inside the Cape Bonavista Lighthouse.
+Following photographs illustrate the furnished rooms inside the Cape Bonavista Lighthouse.

 Cape Bonavista is an interesting and very beautiful place.
-As an added bonus, we are only a 3.0 KM (1.9 mile) drive away from another major natural attraction at Dungeon Provincial Park.
+An added bonus is only a 3.0 KM (1⅞ mile) drive away to Dungeon Provincial Park.